jerry-augusto/truck-loading-control/README.md

 **Truck Loading Control** is an Excel tool to control and automate truck loading

-It is basically a spreadsheet with VBA that allow the user to input information about truck loads, generating a clean database for later data analysis.
+It is basically a spreadsheet with VBA that allow the user to input information about truck loads, generating a clean database for futuredata analysis.

 I created it from scratch for an industry that had several by-products to be loaded and all the load registration was done manually on paper.